 Electric Vehicle Charging Stations funded by Natural Resources Canada (NRCan)

-The PCCP has successfully applied for 2 rounds of federal funding through NRCan’s Zero Emission Vehicle Infrastructure Program (ZEVIP).
-The PCCP was awarded $652,000 to support the expansion of EV charging infrastructure.
+The Region of Peel has successfully applied for two rounds of federal funding through NRCan’s Zero Emission Vehicle Infrastructure Program (ZEVIP) on behalf of the PCCP.
+The Region and PCCP members were awarded $652,000 to support the expansion of EV charging infrastructure.

 2016 Peel Community Greenhouse Gas Inventory

 The Community Greenhouse Gas (GHG) Inventory was updated to provide insights on trends and highlight reduction opportunities, future scenarios and actions and where further monitoring is needed.
 According to the 2016 Community Inventory update, Peel's emissions:

 - Are estimated to be 10.1 million tonnes of CO2e.